 IWC CASES: EXQUISITE MATERIALS AND EFFECTIVE PROTECTION Materials Only the very finest precious metals are used in IWC watch cases.
 Of all these, platinum, a discreet, rare and heavy metal with a fineness of 95 percent, is the purest.
 Gold, a timeless precious metal of lasting value, is the embodiment of luxury and elegance.
 For its collections, IWC uses 18-carat gold, containing 75 percent of the pure metal.
 Since pure gold would be too soft for use in a watch case, it is alloyed with other metals, which also gives it the desired colour: palladium for white gold, or silver and copper for yellow, rose and red gold (the higher the copper content in these alloys, the darker the material).
-Stainless steel is an extraordinarily tough material and, when used in IWC cases, unusually resistant to corrosion.
+Stainless steel is an extraordinarily durable material and, when used in IWC cases, unusually resistant to corrosion.
 In 1980, IWC became the first watchmaking company to launch a chronograph in a titanium case.
-Apart from their attractiveness as design features, titanium and special titanium alloys are particularly suitable for cases and bracelets because they weigh approximately 50 percent less than stainless steel, are totally corrosion-resistant, do not irritate the skin and are highly nonmagnetic.
+Apart from their attractiveness as design features, titanium and special titanium alloys are particularly suitable for cases and bracelets because they weigh approximately 50 percent less than stainless steel, are totally corrosionresistant, do not irritate the skin and are highly nonmagnetic.
 IWC also pioneered the use of ceramics for the watch industry and, in 1986, released the first Da Vinci in a coloured zirconium oxide case.
 No other material is able to withstand such high temperatures or such mechanical and chemical extremes.
-Both materials - titanium and ceramic - are brought together in the new Da Vinci Chronograph Ceramic.
-Protection against magnetic fields Like many of the Pilot's Watches, some of the models in the Ingenieur family also offer optimum protection against the effects of external magnetic fields in the form of a soft-iron inner case.
+Both materials - titanium and ceramic - are brought together in the Da Vinci Chronograph Ceramic.
+Left: Case manufacture and assembly place enormously high demands on IWC's watchmakers.
+The case blanks are milled to tolerances of tenths of a millimetre and meticulously finished by hand

+Protection against magnetic fields Some models from the Pilot's Watches and Ingenieur family offer the movement optimum protection against the effects of external magnetic fields in the form of a soft-iron inner case.
 The inner back plate, casing ring and dial are made from pure iron and are particularly adept at conducting magnetic flux lines around the movement.
-This combination prevents magnetic fields from reaching the movement and guarantees maximum precision in both normal and extreme situations.
-Depending on the model in question, the protection provided here - of up to 80,000 amperes per metre - exceeds the Swiss norm for "antimagnetic watches" by more than sixteenfold.
+This guarantees maximum precision in magnetic fields, in both normal and extreme situations.
+Depending on the model in question, the protection provided here - of up to 80,000 amperes per metre - exceeds the Swiss norm for antimagnetic watches by more than sixteenfold.
 Water-resistance The water-resistance of IWC watches is shown in bar and not in metres.
 Metres, which are often used elsewhere in the watch industry to indicate water-resistance, cannot be equated with the dive depth because of the test procedures that are frequently used.
 By way of explanation: an IWC watch with an indicated water-resistance of 1 bar is protected against superficial water splashes.
 With water-resistance of 3 bar, the watch can be worn when swimming or skiing, and at 6 bar it will have no problem with water sports or snorkelling.
-Diver's watches with an indicated water-resistance of 12 to 20 bar are professional measuring instruments designed for scuba-diving.
+Diver's watches with an indicated water-resist-ance of 12 to 20 bar are professional measuring instruments designed for scuba-diving.
 Special diver's watches resistant to 100 bar or, as in the case of the Aquatimer Automatic 2000, 200 bar are suitable even for deep-sea diving.

+Caution on strap

+Crown is secured, i. e. screwed down

 Top: The glass, case and back cover of the watch offer effective protection against water, dust and other external influences